 - Type of business

-Step 3: Verify your Google My Business account
+Step 3: Verify your Google Business Profile

 This part is very straightforward.
 You can verify your listing using different methods depending on the type of business: